-Her most recent documentary, How To Lose Your Virginity (2013).
-Mic said the film “might make you rethink everything you know about sex,” and the Australian Daily Life called her “part of a new vanguard of feminist thinkers and media makers.”
+Her most recent documentary, How To Lose Your Virginity (2013), is about the mythology and misogyny around female sexuality.
+Mic said the film “might make you rethink everything you know about sex,” and the Australia's Daily Life called her “part of a new vanguard of feminist thinkers and media makers.”

 She also curates and edits The V-Card Diaries, a crowd-sourced collection of almost 400 stories of “sexual debuts and deferrals.”
 A searchable interactive extravaganza, it was created as a companion to How To Lose Your Virginity for its audience to share their own stories.
 Developed through POV Hackathon, the project fuses technology, design and sex education, and was exhibited at The Kinsey Institute’s Juried Art Show in 2013 as their first interactive piece.

 Therese's work is in the collections of hundreds of schools, organizations and libraries.
-Other documentaries include the award-winning I Was A Teenage Feminist (2005) and How I Learned To Speak Turkish (2006), and the short films #SlutWalkNYC (2013) and Vinnie: I Break For Cycles (2015), and the animated short Womanly Perfection (2003)
+Her other documentaries include the award-winning I Was A Teenage Feminist (2005) and How I Learned To Speak Turkish (2006), and the short films #SlutWalkNYC (2013) and Vinnie: I Break For Cycles (2015), and the animated short Womanly Perfection (2003)